Apollo

 1. All traffic moves on the left-hand side.

-2. Seatbelts and child restraints are compulsory.
+2. Seatbelts and appropriate child restraints are compulsory.

-3. Carry a valid driver's licence when travelling.
+3. Carry a valid driver's license when traveling.

 Travel Tips for Perth